 Through Kapor Capital we make investments in information technology-focused, seed-stage startups that create positive social impact, along with economic value.
 Tech-enabled dynamics we look for include:

 - Closing gaps of access and opportunity in education, healthcare, and the workplace

 - Promoting disruptive innovations which democratize whole sectors by empowering marginalized individuals and group

 On the nonprofit side, the Kapor Center works differently than our Foundation predecessor: we don’t seek unsolicited responsive grant requests.
 Instead, we’re focusing on partnerships to accomplish mutual objectives.
 We want to break free of the traditional, transactional, funder/nonprofit dynamic.
 We want to bring our capital – human and financial – to the table, just as we expect our partners to bring their resources to the table, and we’ll succeed together.
-Through such formal partnerships, the Kapor Center can make grant investments in the joint work.
 Current examples include:

 - The Kapor Center has worked with Oakland Local to create a tech landscape survey of Oakland, and will implement a series of articles and events highlighting the entrepreneurs and contributors to this diverse ecosystem.

 - The Marcus Foster Education Fund, along with the Kapor Center and the College Access Foundation of California, is overseeing the community implementation of the College Bound Brotherhood 2.0.
 While together we plan the broader framework, MFEF facilitates the work.

 Again, we’re most interested building partnerships that will advance the presence and power of underrepresented populations in the tech ecosystem.
 We look forward to engaging with community members in our expanded networks to discuss ideas and partnership potential.